-- i.
-In preparing its revenue budget, the municipality shall strive to maintain aggregate revenues. - ii.
+- In preparing its revenue budget, the municipality shall strive to maintain aggregate revenues. - ii.
 When considering the draft annual budget, the council shall consider the impact, which the proposed increases will have on its business partners and stakeholders alike in the municipal area.
-The impact of such increases shall be assessed on the basis of a fair sample of randomly selected accounts. - iii.
+The impact of such increases shall iii.
 Because households have no mechanism for passing on such increases to other parties, but must fully absorb the increases concerned, the council will aim to ensure that the average additional impact of such increases is not more than the relevant increase in the consumer price index